ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/projects.md

 ### Credit and onboarding

-How would your project onboard new members with different skillsets -- physicist/imager/clinician/psychologist/computational scientist/maker/artist/lawyer -- as a projectcollaborator?
+How would your project onboard new members with different skillsets -- physicist/imager/clinician/psychologist/computational scientist/maker/artist/lawyer -- as a project collaborator?

 We recommend that you read through Mozilla Open Leadership material on [personas](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/) and [contribution guidelines](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-contributor-guidelines/).